duhadler/XlCalcNet/README.md

 ### Welcome to XlCalcNet!

+XlCalcNet is a library with parts written in Python and other parts written in C\#, C++, C and Pascal, focussing on numerical calculations in multiple precision and data visualisation.

 The main goal of **XlCalcNet** (a Microsoft E**X**ce**l** addin for **Calc**ulations in multiprecision, based on Python**Net**) is to enable the use of functions written in Python or C# within spreadsheet formulas.
 It is therefore assumed that Microsoft Excel (2010 or later, 64 bit) is installed on the users system, running under Windows (7.1 or later, 64 bit), with .NET Framework 4.8/4.8.1 installed.